 In Studies in English students explored basic questions about texts, genre, authorship and the role of the reader in literary analysis.
 Critical Theory seeks to build on that general introduction and to acquaint students with specific modern and contemporary schools of literary theory including: Formalism, Reader Response, Psychoanalysis, Structuralism, Semiotics, Marxism, Poststructuralism, Feminism, Queer Theory, Postcolonial Theory and New Historicism.
 More importantly, students begin to develop their own theoretical approach, informed by what they learn from reading important literary theorists.
-Falls and Springs.
+Fall 2015 and Springs beginning 2017.
 Prerequisite(s): EN 2500.

 *All course information is from the 2015-2016 Catalog.